xsbchen/dns2socks/ReadMe.txt

               (here: Socks5ServIP = HttpProxyIP, no support for /u and /p) /d            disables the cache
-/q            disables the text output to the console /l:FilePath   creates a new log file "FilePath" /la:FilePath  creates a new log file "FilePath" or appends to the file if
+/q            disables the text output to the console /w	    sets the ip address wpad resolves to /l:FilePath   creates a new log file "FilePath" /la:FilePath  creates a new log file "FilePath" or appends to the file if
               it already exists